-What is VNS therapy and how does it work?
+What is VNS Therapy and how does it work?

-Vagus nerve stimulation (VNS) therapy is a treatment for drug-resistant epilepsy that involves a stimulator (or 'pulse generator') which is connected, inside the body, to the left vagus nerve in the neck.
+Vagus nerve stimulation (VNS Therapy) is a treatment for drug-resistant epilepsy that involves a stimulator (or 'pulse generator') which is connected, inside the body, to the left vagus nerve in the neck.
 The stimulator sends regular, mild electrical stimulations through this nerve to help calm down the irregular electrical brain activity that leads to seizures.

-What is the aim of VNS therapy?
+What is the aim of VNS Therapy?

-VNS therapy aims to reduce the number, length, and severity of seizures.
+VNS Therapy aims to reduce the number, length, and severity of seizures.
 For some people, their seizures become much less frequent, for some it may reduce their seizures a little, and for others it has no effect.
-VNS therapy may reduce the length or intensity of seizures, but this does not happen for everyone.
+VNS Therapy may reduce the length or intensity of seizures, but this does not happen for everyone.
 It may also reduce the time it takes to recover after a seizure.
 It is possible to completely stop some seizures but it does not 'cure' epilepsy.

-The effect of VNS therapy may not happen straightaway; it can take up to a year for it to have an effect on someone's seizures.
+VNS Therapy may not have an effect straightaway; it can take up to a year for it to have an effect on someone's seizures.
 It is used alongside anti-seizure medications (ASMs) not instead of them.
 However, if VNS therapy works, it may be possible to reduce a person's ASMs over time.